victorVHRF/websocket/README.md

 # Next Level Week

-Bootcamp performed by rocketseat to take the next level in React development
+Bootcamp performed by rocketseat to take the next level in Node development

 In this week, we development a websocket application fully function whitout a beautiful layout.
 The biggest focus is funtionality.